 Join the UMaine Human Development graduate students and alumni Facebook group.

-Applications are processed through the University of Maine Graduate School on a rolling basis and no strict deadlines apply.
+Applications are processed through the University of Maine Graduate School on a rolling basis for fall admission.
+It is recommended that you complete your application by June for the fall start date.
 However, applicants wishing to be considered for nomination for assistantships and fellowships should have a completed application on file by Jan.
 15. A limited number of graduate assistantships are available on a competitive basis each year.